Promise (n.) a declaration or assurance that one will do a particular thing or that a particular thing will happen.

 The Consequence of Not Knowing

 While the Jews and Pharisees, studied the Bible well, they still did not possess the proper knowledge of the Old Testament prophecies to recognize Jesus as the fulfillment of those promises.
+Yet, despite their dedication and scholarly pursuits, a profound gap remained in their understanding.
+This gap was not of knowledge in the conventional sense, for they knew the Scriptures intimately, but rather a gap in perception, in recognizing the very heart of what those Scriptures promised.

 Will we make the same mistakes today?

-Jesus left many promises for believers today for the time of his second coming, if we do not wish to make the same mistakes as the Jews of the First Coming, then we will make a genuine effort to learn these New Testament promises.
+Jesus left many promises for believers today for the time of his second coming, if we do not wish to make the same mistakes as the Jews of the First Coming, then we will make a genuine effort to learn these New Testament promises. it is incumbent upon us to delve deeply, with open hearts and minds, into these divine assurances.